'At least one employee' at Arconic tests positive for coronavirus, spokesman says

 We continue to maintain heightened hygiene measures, increased social distancing, and working remotely when possible, as recommended by relevant health authorities.”

-TV-6 is working to get more information.
+TV6 is working to get more information.